Waldorf Astoria New York: Main lobby

-The main lobby, at the center of the lobby floor, measures 82 by 62 ft across and 22 ft high.
+The main lobby, at the center of the lobby level, measures 82 by 62 ft across and 22 ft high.
 The lobby has four wood-paneled walls, all of which originally contained archways, but the archways on the north and south walls have been infilled.
 There are also square columns made of black marble, which support a plaster ceiling.
 The tops of the walls contain a bas-relief frieze, installed in a 1980s renovation.
-The lobby is furnished with polished nickel-bronze cornices and rockwood stone.
+The lobby is furnished with polished nickel-bronze cornices and Rockwood stone.
 In the main lobby is a chandelier measuring 10 ft by 10 ft.
 Initially, the north wall of the lobby had a porter and cigar store; the east wall had a transportation desk; and the south wall had a cashier's desk and front-office desk.
-Special desks in the lobby are provided for transportation and theatre, where exclusive tickets to many of the city's prominent theaters can be purchased.
+Special desks in the lobby are provided for transportation and theater, where exclusive tickets to many of the city's prominent theaters can be purchased.